relrod/premote/premote-server/README.md

 **NOTE: None of this works yet.
 The following is just a plan.**

-`premote` is meant to be used when you're in a pinch and don't have a presentation remote handy.
-I often leave my presentation remote in my laptop bag, which does me no good when presenting at my university with only my backpack. `premote` was born as my solution to this problem.

 The way it works is by spawning a simple (tls-enabled) web server (by making use of the Scotty framework).
 In the future, bluetooth may be supported in addition.
 There will probably also be additional security measures added to